 Recovering From Ransomware Attacks

 In a ransomware attack, immediately identify the computer or server involved.
 “Isolate patient zero, and immediately turn it off and disconnect it from your network,” said Stephens.
 “Take an immediate snapshot of the server prior to that.
 If the cyber-criminal has access to the backups, they can delete that data as well.
-Focus on preserving logs of all the systems — the firewalls, logs from the servers, and endpoint detection system.
+Focus on preserving logs of all the systems — the firewalls, logs from the servers, and endpoint detection systems.
 Preserve the logs and integrity of the data at the time of the attack so you can provide it to your insurance company, legal, and federal officials.”

 On paying a ransom to the cyberthieves, our experts recommend against it.
 “The feedback is you should never pay a ransom,” Stephens said.
 “When they get millions, they continue to increase their hits.
 If you've been hit once, the likelihood of being hit again is multiplied based on several factors.”